arturcpinheiro/movie-app/README.md

 2. Download and extract the folder, "movie-app-master", from gitHub - https://github.com/arturcpinheiro/movie-app
 3. on Android studio, at the top left side, press "File", then "open"
 4. Find the folder "movie-app-master", which has a slightly different icon, and open it.
+5. Wait for every plugin to be installed (there should be a download bar at the bottom).
 **If you do not have an emulator installed in the Android studio, go to: "Instructions to download Android Emulator".**
 5. in the top right part, press the green play button.